 Looking for a good news story today?
 Have a look at this 1960s Roy Hickman modern house in Keston, Kent, which has undergone a lovely restoration.

-It’s a good news story because this house was featured in a rather dilapidated state back in 2012.
+Oh and the good news part?
+Well, it is a good news story because this house was featured in a rather dilapidated state back in 2012.
 Have a look at it if you want to see the starting point for this renovation.

 Looking at those old pictures you do appreciate the extensive work that was undertaken in terms of preserving the house and the details.
 According to the seller, every door handle, window latch, hinge and light fitting were kept in place.
 Even the original letterbox.
+You rarely see that kind of dedication in a renovation these days.
+Although pleasingly, it does seem to be getting more common as we grow to appreciate original features.

 Sadly, some light fittings ‘just disintegrated’ but the vast majority survived and have been given a new lease of life with some rewiring.
 This isn’t a time capsule, but it’s an incredibly well-preserved 1960s house updated for the 21st century.